litmuschaos/litmus-docs/website/docs/user-guides/uninstall-litmus.md

    kubectl delete chaosengine <CHAOSENGINE_NAMEs> --all -<AGENT_NAMESPACE>
    ```

+   > If ChaosEngines is unable to delete successfully then the Kubernetes finalizers need to be removed manually.

 2. Login to the ChaosCenter and navigate to the ChaosAgents Tab.
 3. Click on the `Disconnect icon` <img src={require("../assets/user-guides/uninstall-litmus/disconnect-icon.png").default} alt="Disconnect Icon" /> of the respective ChaosAgent you want to disconnect.
 4. On the Modal that appears, confirm your selection by clicking `Yes` and the selected ChaosAgent would be disconnected from the ChaosCenter.